BrianDouglasIE/BrianDouglasIE.github.io/posts/stackoverflow-dieing.md

----
-title: Stack Overflow is dieing, no wonder
+Stack Overflow is dieing, no wonder
-tags: [rant]
-date: 21/07/2025
+21/07/2025
+rant
 ---

 Below is a screenshot of what I see when I land on Stack Overflow.
 Bear in mind this is after